pishoyg/coptic/README.md

 1. Add Moawad Dawoud's Arabic translations.

-1. Add Moawad Dawoud's standardized spellings.
+1. Add Moawad Dawoud's standardized spellings. (low-priority)

 1. Copy the Greek loanwords from Moawad into a new flashcard deck.
-(This may be less urgent if you incorporate Scriptorium's data, which you must do anyway.)
+   (low-priority, especially if you incorporate Scriptorium's data, which you must do anyway.)

-1. Digitalize the entirety of Dawoud's dictionary.
+1. Digitalize the entirety of Dawoud's dictionary. (low-priority)

 1. Get a cleaner scan of Dawoud's dictionary.
 Obtain the source PDF if posible.
+   (low-priority)

 ### Crum's Dictionary